Consistent order estimation and minimal penalties: Pathwise fluctuations of the likelihood

 as $n\to\infty$, \emph{uniformly} over the order parameter $q\ge q^\star$.
 Pathwise upper and lower bounds on the likelihood ratio statistic are the key ingredient in the study of strong consistency of penalized likelihood order estimators (see section \ref{sec:consist}).

-\begin{example}[Location mixtures] The guiding example for our theory, the case of location mixtures, will be studied in detail in sections \ref{sec:mixtures} and \ref{sec:mixorder} below.
+\begin{example}[Location mixtures] The guiding example for our theory, the case of location mixtures, will be studied in detail in section \ref{sec:mixorder} below.
 We presently introduce this example in order to clarify our basic setup.

 Let $E=\mathbb{R}^d$ (with its Borel $\sigma$-field $\mathcal{E}$) and let $\mu$ be the Lebesgue measure on $\mathbb{R}^d$.
 We fix a strictly positive probability density $f_0$ with respect to $\mu$, and define $f_\theta(x) = f_0(x-\theta)$ for $x,\theta\in\mathbb{R}^d$.
 Fix a sequence $T(n)\uparrow\infty$ and define